"E Pluribus Unum ("Out of Many, One")"

 ", areas of the law that the states agree will be the same in each state.
 The most influential of them tend to be business related, since money talks and companies want to do business in every state they can profitably.
 The Uniform Commercial Code

-is the longest and most elaborate of the uniform acts.
+(UCC) is the longest and most elaborate of the uniform acts, and also the most widely-adopted (along with the Uniform Partnership Act).
 A state may adopt a uniform act as written, or a state may adopt it with specific changes.
+The UCC is a prime example of this: 49 states have the UCC more or less without changes, while one state, Louisiana, adopted the UCC minus Article 2 (Sale of Goods), because they wanted to keep their existing system (based on French law) instead.
 States can also choose not to adopt them at all.

 Crossing a state line also means that in addition to the laws of each state you were in, the national government puts more restrictions on what you can do, because they can now regulate your actions as "interstate".